emilsw/ew/ecommerce-optimization-tips.md

 </div>

 Please note as a solo consultant, there is a physical limit to how many people I can service for free.
-I’ve got room for _only five site reviews at the moment_.
+I’ve got room for <span style="text-decoration: underline;">only five site reviews at the moment</span>.

 <br>